Tiggax/tixos/README.md

 - will be able to change apps, Managers and different personalizations for different machines with a simple configuration

-- will be able to produce an iso that installs my system.
+- will be able to produce an iso that installs my system(if possible).

 ## Directory structure